-We all have an inherent psychological DNA that under the right conditions can bloom.
+We all have an inherent psychological DNA that under the right conditions sprouts like a seed.

-Psychosynthesis typology describes your psychological qualities and their distinctive features so you can recognise them in yourself.
-With this insight and understanding you can develop them further.
+The Seven Types describes these psychological qualities and their distinctive features so you can recognize them in yourself.
+With this insight and understanding you can develop them even further.

 Why am I so sensitive, why do I feel so much?
 Why do I need to be in control?
 Why are my emotions so extreme and my passions so intense?
 Why is beauty so important to me, even more than food?

 The Seven Types: honour your differences

 At times most of us wonder about our emotional reactions and psychological nature, especially when comparing ourselves to others.
 We can see ourselves in other people but if we look a bit closer we soon realize that we are all unique.